-The Company's policy on diversity is set out on page 25.
 The Board considers diversity, including the balance of skills, knowledge, diversity (including gender) and experience, amongst other factors when reviewing its composition and appointing new directors, but does not consider it appropriate to establish targets or quotas in this regard.
 As a norm the Board comprises either five or six non-executive directors of which, at present, one is female.
 Summary biographical details of the Directors are set out on page 17.
 The Company has no employees.